aadityab7/quick-minds/README.md

 10. Find Similar Questions that have been asked on the platform.

-11. Feature to create custom AI generated Quiz.

-12. Added search functionality to the Web App.
+11. Added search functionality to the Web App.

+# Version 3

+12. Feature to create custom AI generated Quiz according to user interest and difficulty levels.

+13. Add ability to share the quiz, score quiz and show results.

+14. Implement feature for long form content sharing (Articles)

+15. Add ability to respond to articles and vote on both articles and responses.

+16. Add user profile page (to display user's activity).

+17. Add functionality to follow other users.